ChandanShakya/eat-gemi/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-description: Track a specific task or chore
+about: Track a specific task or chore
 labels: task
 ---